A Geometric Modeling of Occam's Razor in Deep Learning: Introduction

-The rest of this paper is organized as follows.
-We first review singularities in information geometry in \cref{sec:ssrg}.
-Then, \cref{sec:lightdl} introduces singular information geometry of the neural network parameters. \Cref{sec:prior} builds a new prior distribution which interpolates Jeffreys' prior and Gaussian prior.
-We derive our MDL criterion in \cref{sec:razor} and provide a simplified version. \Cref{sec:examples} instantiates the razor and provides intuitions.
+The rest of this paper is organized as follows. \Cref{sec:ssrg} reviews singularities in information geometry.
+In the setting of a DNN, \cref{sec:lightdl} introduces its singular parameter manifold. \Cref{sec:localdim} bounds the number of singular dimensions of the parameter manifold of the DNN. \Cref{sec:general,sec:fmean,sec:gauss,sec:jeffreys} derive our MDL criterion based on two different priors, and discuss how model complexity is affected by the singular geometry.
 We discuss related work in \cref{sec:related} and conclude in \cref{sec:con}.
+Proofs and related derivations of our main results are provided in the appendix.